Collaborative Council - Sustainability Fund Partnerships (CCSFP) Program

 LGV offers project support and may participate in project steering committees.
 Precise roles and responsibilities are negotiated for individual projects.

-Successful projects must provide progress reports and an evaluation report upon completion.
+Successful projects must provide progress reports and an acquittal report upon completion.
 Projects should be completed within 12 months.
 LGV also evaluates project outcomes 6 months after their completion.
 Completed project reports and materials are shared across the sector to leverage good outcomes and are made publically available below.

 How to apply

 Joint proposals from groups of councils that meet the program criteria (outlined in the application form) will be funded up to $75,000.
-This grant is to develop a business case or feasibility study, with the group matching 50 per cent of the funded amount by in-kind services or financial contribution.
+This grant is to develop a business case or feasibility study, with the group matching a minimum of 50 per cent of the total proposed project amount by in-kind services or financial contribution.
 Other parties may form part of project consortia, provided 2 or more councils are involved.

 Funding supports business cases or feasibility studies expected to lead to councils investing in project implementation themselves, without additional government support.
 Proposed business cases or feasibility studies should be fully costed, and include the expected benefits and measurement criteria to support collaboration.

 Because eligibility requirements are specific, LGV provides support and advice to local governments considering proposals.
 This includes examples of past successful projects and provision of materials from the current suite of resources for joint procurement and shared services.